Prompting Robot Teams with Natural Language: Evaluations

 We also observe that the rollout for each task follows a logically correct and semantically relevant sequence of sub-tasks.
-In other words, the RNN transitions when a relevant event occurs, and is able to reject events and observations that do not have any meaning in a given automaton.
-For instance, events such as `Found Base' and `Red' only produce self-loops in \textbf{T2}.
-The RNN model has essentially captured the reasoning and decision-making necessary for completing a given task, which is a key skill we distilled from the language model.
-Indeed, our supervised train and test accuracy is a \SI{100}{\percent}, observed with 500 sequences per task with an 80-20 split.
-Note that the sequence of events along the horizontal axis has no particular order, and can continue indefinitely.
-We list the full set of tasks and events on the website.
+The RNN transitions occur only for relevant events, and {all other irrelevant events from other tasks are rejected}.
+For instance, \textit{`Found Base'} and \textit{`Spotted Enemy'} only produce self-loops in \textbf{T2}.
+Indeed, our supervised train and test accuracy is a \SI{100}{\percent}, observed on 500 sequences per task with an 80-20 split.
+Note that the sequence of events (horizontal axis) has no particular order, and can continue indefinitely.
+We list the full set of tasks and events on the \href{https://sites.google.com/view/prompting-teams}{website}.
+The representation capacity of the RNN indicates that it is possible to learn hundreds or even thousands of tasks in a single model \cite{zhan_latmos:_2025, butoitraining}.
+A procedural method that automatically ``imagines'' tasks for robot teams could potentially be used to extract numerous automata and distill them all into our RNN.